What if a Parent Can’t Pay for Nursing Home Care?

 Proactive Health Begins With the Caregiver

 If you are in the early stages of caregiving and help an elderly parent who doesn’t yet need a lot, helping them be proactive with health care can delay or keep mom and dad living at home and out of a nursing home.
-When a parent is healthy, extensive and expensive care like having to live in a nursing home can be prevented or delayed.
+When a parent is healthy, extensive and expensive care, like having to live in a nursing home, can be prevented or delayed.

 Talking to a parent about proactive health and modeling behaviors by setting an example can be beneficial.
-This way your parent won’t feel like he or she is being asked to do something that you are unwilling to do.
+This way your parent won’t feel like he or she is being asked to do something you are unwilling to do.

 Regular Medical Care